Birds in the Air Quilt Block Pattern

 On this page are instructions to do so for four different block sizes.

-You'll also find a list of blocks with the same name but look different.
+There's also a list of blocks with the same name but look different.

 These abbreviations are used in this tutorial: